 Most researchers will probably use the person, or individual, as the unit of analysis.
-The Household Survey Public Use File is a person-level file, consisting of one data record for each person in the Household Survey sample.
+The Household Survey Restricted Use File is a person-level file, consisting of one data record for each person in the Household Survey sample.

-For person-level analyses, there are two determinants of which sample and weight variable to use: the population of interest (site or national) and the type of model (with or without site characteristics).
+For person-level analyses, there are three determinants of which sample and weight variable to use: the population of interest (site or national) and the type of model (with or without site characteristics), and whether Followback variables are used in the analysis.
 Note that unlike Round One, the presence of Self-Response Module (SRM) variables in the model is not a determinant of which weight variable to use.
 Table 3.1 lists the relevant person-level samples, and Table 3.2 summarizes how these factors determine the appropriate sample and weight for an analysis.
 Weights were computed to make the sample look like the population to which the results will be applied.
 The site-specific weights make the sample look like the population in our 60 sampled sites; the national weights make the sample look like the population in the [contiguous] United States.